Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 Curriculum: All Batchwood School students have access to a broad and balanced curriculum.
 The curriculum offer is highly personalised to the individual student in order for them to be successful both in terms of their learning, progress, outcomes, character development and their progression to their future pathways.

-Differentiation enabling Curriculum Access: Our teachers will set high expectations for every student, whatever their prior attainment.
-Assessment targets (based on prior attainment) will be set centrally by the School according to the School’s Assessment Policy.
-Teachers will set individual student next steps towards their targets based on their assessment of student’s individual work and their developmental needs which are deliberately ambitious for the individual and are in line with this policy.
+Adaptive Teaching to Enable Curriculum Access: Our teachers will set high expectations for every student, whatever their prior attainment.
+Assessment targets (based on prior attainment) will be set centrally by the School.
+Teachers will set individual student next steps towards their targets based on their assessment of student’s individual work and their developmental needs which are ambitious for the individual and are in line with this policy.
 In addition, teachers will provide specific, subject based, written, formative feedback in the form of marking to enable students to work towards their next milestone in the subject.
-Lessons will be planned to address any potential areas of difficulty and to remove barriers to student achievement.
+Lessons will be planned to address any potential areas of difficulty and to remove barriers that prevent student achievement.
 In the majority of cases, this will mean that students with SEN and disabilities will be able to study the full curriculum.

-Enrichment: All students, including SEN are encouraged to attend at least one enrichment session per week.
+Enrichment: All students attend at least one enrichment session per week.
 Students have many wider enrichment opportunities within their curriculum, including trips and visits.
 Individual student’s needs will be taken into account when planning for these.
 A student with SEND should not be prevented from participating fully in enrichment because of their SEND needs.

 How will Batchwood School measure the progress of my child?
 How will I know about this?